YingyGong/dspin_package/README.md

 * Full pre-defined gene programs: the number of gene programs in prior_programs is equal to num_spin
 * Partial pre-defined gene programs: the number of gene programs in prior_programs is less than num_spin

 The gene program discovery contains two stages, the first stage subset and normalize the gene matrix, and the second stage run oNMF multiple times on the subset matrix to obtain consensus gene programs.
 Subsetting the gene matrix is primarily for computational efficiency, and preferrentially sampling cells with smaller population also helps to avoid overfitting on over-represented cell states in the dataset.
 As the algorithm for oNMF is stochastic, the algorithm is run multiples times and results from multiple run are combined to obtain a set of consensus gene program.
 Also, the number of oNMF components can be specified by the user to discover gene programs with finer resolution.
+For example, run the algorithm with 20 components in each individual run but combine the 20 programs into 15 consensus programs.

 Overall, in the gene program discovery function model.gene_program_discovery() , D-SPIN takes the following major arguments:

-[To be filled].
-num_onmf_components (int, optional): The number of ONMF components.
-Default is None. num_subsample (int, optional): Number of samples to obtain after subsampling.
-Default is 10000. num_subsample_large (int, optional): Number of samples for large subsampling.
-Default is None. num_repeat (int, optional): Number of times to repeat the ONMF computation.
-Default is 10. balance_obs (str, optional): Observation to balance.
-Default is None. balance_method (str, optional): Method used for balancing.
-Default is None. max_sample_rate (float, optional): Maximum sample rate.
-Default is 2. prior_programs (List[List[str]], optional): List of prior programs.
-Default is None. summary_method (str, optional): Method used for summarizing the components.
+* num_onmf_components (int, optional): The number of ONMF components.
+Default is infer based on num_spin and pre-assigned programs.
+* num_subsample (int, optional): Number of cells to use in each individual oNMF components computation.
+Default is 10000.
+* num_subsample_large (int, optional): Number of cells to use in computing consensus oNMF components.
+Default is 5 times of num_subsample.
+* num_repeat (int, optional): Number of times to repeat the ONMF computation.
+Default is 10.
+* balance_obs (str, optional): Cell type or clustering label in adata.obs for balanced sampling.
+Default is None.
+* balance_method (str, optional): Method used for balancing.
+Default is None.
+* max_sample_rate (float, optional): Maximum oversampling rate for underrepresented cell type or clustering categories.
+Default is 2.
+* prior_programs (List[List[str]], optional): List of pre-assigned gene programs.
+Default is None.
+* summary_method (str, optional): Method used for computing sensus oNMF components.
+Options are 'kmeans' and 'leiden'.
 Default is 'kmeans'.

 ### Network inference

-In the network inference step, D-SPIN automatically choose between three inference methods depending on the number of gene programs: (1) Exact maximum-likelihood inference (2) Markov-Chain Monte-Carlo (MCMC) maximum-likelihood inference (3) Pseudo-likelihood inference.
-The inference method can also be specified by the user.
-D-SPIN takes the following arguments [To be filled]
+In the network inference step, D-SPIN automatically choose between three inference methods depending on the number of gene programs:

+* Exact maximum-likelihood inference (MLE)
+* Markov-Chain Monte-Carlo (MCMC) maximum-likelihood inference
+* Pseudo-likelihood inference (PL).

+MLE is exactly solution of the problem but only applies to small network.
+MCMC is slightly more scalable to networks with 20-40 nodes.
+PL takes more simplified approximation to the problem which scales to hundreds of nodes, but requires larger cell number for the approximation to be effective. in the gene program discovery function model.network_inference(), D-SPIN takes the following major arguments

+* sample_col_name (str, optional): Column name in adata.obs for sample information.
+Default is 'sample_id'
+* batch_col_name (str, optional): Column name in adata.obs for batch information.
+Default is 'batch'
+* method (str, optional): Method used for network inference.
+Options are 'auto', 'maximum_likelihood', 'mcmc_maximum_likelihood', 'pseudo_likelihood'.
+* example_list (List[str], optional): List of samples to use for network inference.
+Default is using all samples available in adata.obs[sample_col_name].
+* record_step (int, optional): Number of steps to record training progress.
+Default is 10.
+* params (Dict[str, Any], optional): Hypterparameters for the gradient descent of network inference.
+Default is None.

+## Network analysis

 In the network analysis step, D-SPIN identifies the modules in the inferred network, and automatically provide a layout of the network and perturbation responses.
 Further analysis and interpretaion of the network and perturbation response is up to the custome purpose.